macey26/100-days-of-code/r1-log.md

 ###R1D87
 Made some alterations to the UI, fixed an issue with the number of game rounds and starting to figure out how to clean up the code I created all for my Alex the Kidd Jenkan game.

+###R1D88/89
+I seem to be spending a lot of time fixing issues in the final stages of my game.
+When I finally fix one thing another issue seems to appear.

+Lets hope I can get through this.